 - a.
-Obtain a Course Challenge by Examination Form from a counselor/advisor. - b.
-Pay the required fee for the examination at the Business Office. - c.
-Submit the Course Challenge by Examination Form to the appropriate Dean or Division Coordinator. - d.
-Allow the Dean's/Division Coordinator's Office to contact the student to schedule the examination.
+Obtain approval from Dean/Division Director. - b.
+Obtain a Course Challenge by Examination Form from a counselor/advisor. - c.
+Pay the required fee for the examination at the Business Office. - d.
+Submit the Course Challenge by Examination Form to the appropriate Dean or Division Director. - e.
+Allow the Dean's/Division Director's Office to contact the student to schedule the examination.

-Course Challenge Examinations will be prepared by the appropriate Dean's or Division Coordinator's Office.
-Scoring and grade determination procedures will be identified by the Dean/Division Coordinator.
-The Dean or Division Coordinator will forward successful examination results to the Office of Admission, and results will be recorded with the grade of a "CR" on the transcript.
+Course Challenge Examinations will be prepared by the appropriate Program Coordinator/Program Director's office.
+Scoring and grade determination procedures will be identified by the Dean/Division Director.
+The Dean or Division Director will forward successful examination results to the Office of Admission, and results will be recorded with the grade of a "CR" on the transcript.
 Semester credit hours are included in hours earned and apply toward graduation requirements but are not calculated in the grade point average.
 2. CLEP - The College Entrance Examination Board, College Level Examination Program Some subject examinations will be recognized for credit.
 Credit will be granted by the designation of the grade "CR" on the student's transcript.
 Semester credit hours are included in hours earned and apply toward graduation requirements but are not calculated in the grade point average.

 CLEP Examination Minimum Score Equivalent Course Semester Hrs.

 American Government 50 GOVT 2305 3

 American Literature 50 ENGL 2327,2328 6

 Biology 50 BIOL 1406, 1407 8

-Calculus 50 MATH 2313 4
+Calculus 50 MATH 2413 4

 Chemistry 50 CHEM 1411,1412 8

 College Algebra 50 MATH 1314 3

 College Composition 50 ENGL 1301,1302 6

 Financial Accounting 50 ACCT 2301 3

 College Composition Modular without essay 50 ENGL 1301 3

 Human Growth and Development 50 PSYC 2314 3

 Humanities 50 HUMA 1301 3

 Introduction to Macroeconomics 50 ECON 2301 3

 Introduction to Microeconomics 50 ECON 2302 3

 Introductory to Psychology 50 PSYC 2301 3

 Introductory to Sociology 50 SOCI 1301 3

 Spanish Language, Level 2 66 SPAN 1411,1412, 2311,2312 14

 Spanish Language, Level 1 50 SPAN 1411, 1412 8

 U.S. History I: Early Colonization to 1877 50 HIST 1301 3

 U.S. History II: 1865 to the Present 50 HIST 1302 3